Marketcloud/marketcloud-swift-sdk/README.md

 Copyright 2015 [Marketcloud](http://www.marketcloud.it/)

-Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License (see 'LICENCE.md' in the main project's directory.
+Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License (see 'LICENCE.md' in the main project's directory).

 ______________________________________________________________________________________________________________________________________